Arunprakash-A/Arunprakash-a.github.io/_posts/2024-07-19-Model-Training-Strategies.md

 ## Gradient Accumulation

 So, how do we increase the effective batch size to 36?
 In the previous setting, we were able to load at max 6 samples into the given GPU memory.
-One simple idea that instead of storing gradients for each sample separately, just accumulate them (we assume there is enough space to store the output activation values for the extra samples during forward).
+One simple idea is instead of storing gradients for each sample separately, just accumulate them (we assume there is enough space to store the output activation values for the extra samples during forward).
 In this way, we can effectively do the update for a batch of size 36.
 Here is the demonstration of the concept in the colab

 <script src="https://gist.github.com/Arunprakash-A/c27ebe06e6c8fbd21263fc54013bbf49.js"></script>